 - 1. Milligan students are encouraged to select clothing which is suitable for the different activities of Milligan College.
 Shorts should not be worn to class or to offices on campus.
 Shorts may be worn in the cafeteria at meals on class days and on Saturdays.
-Sunday noon is considered a dressup affair for all students. - 2.
-Students tempted to engage in pranks are urged to consider carefully such possible implications as property damage, disruption of individual rights and privacy, infringement of an orderly campus environment, unusual hardship to the college maintenance staff, and interruption of the normal functioning of the campus schedule. - 3.
+Sunday noon is considered a dress up occasion for all students. - 2.
+Social dancing is not permitted on campus.
+However, acceptable forms of expression include folk and square dancing, and the use of choreography in drama and musical productions. - 3.
+Students tempted to engage in pranks are urged to consider carefully such possible implications as property damage, disruption of individual rights and privacy, infringement of an orderly campus environment. unusual hardship to the college maintenance staff, and interruption of the normal functioning of the campus schedule. - 4.
 Tampering with fire equipment on campus constitutes a serious threat to the safety and welfare of the community and is sufficient grounds for expulsion.
 Fire regulations require that passageways and fire exits remain clear at all times.
 No student shall knowingly disregard a fire alarm or refuse to evacuate a building.
-No student shall set off a false alarm. - 4.
+No student shall set off a false alarm. - 5.
 Firearms such as rifles, shotguns, pistols, weapons, war souvenirs, explosives, ammunition, firecrackers, air guns, etc., are not permitted in any residence unit occupied by a student, nor are they permitted on the campus.

-- 5. Milligan students may not use or have in their possession any alcoholic beverages or illegal drugs, nor are they permitted on campus.
-Violators will be subject to disciplinary action, suspension, or dismissal. - 6.
-Harassment, threats, or intimidation, whether verbal or physical, of resident hall staff, security personnel or any other member of the college community is considered a very serious offense and will be dealt with accordingly. - 7.
-Social dancing is not permitted on campus.
-However, acceptable forms of expression include folk and square dancing, and the use of choreography in drama and musical productions.
+6. Milligan students may not use or have in their possession any alcoholic beverages or illegal drugs, nor are they permitted on campus.
+Violators will be subject to disciplinary action, suspension, or dismissal.

+7. Harassment, threats, or intimidation, whether verbal or physical, of residence hall staff, security personnel or any other member of the college community is considered a very serious offense and will be dealt with accordingly.